dmbarbour/glas/docs/GlasDesign.md

 To compute the value for a file `foo.ext`, search for a language module or package `language-ext`, which should include a program to process the file's binary.
 To compute a value for a folder `foo/`, use the value of the contained `public` module if one exists, otherwise a simple dictionary reflecting the folder's structure.

 Language modules have access to limited compile-time effects, including to load values from external modules or packages.
 File extensions are elided.
 For example, loading `module:foo` could refer to a local file `foo.g` or `foo.xyz`, or a local subfolder `foo/`.
-Loading `package:foo` would instead search along the `GLAS_PATH` environment variable for a folder `foo/`.
+Loading `package:foo` instead searches for folder `foo/` based on a `GLAS_PATH` environment variable.

+Glas specifies a *Namespace Model* for definition-level programming.
+To support the conventional programming style where modules 'import' and 'export' definitions and manage scopes of symbols, most Glas modules should compute values that represent namespaces.

+Glas can support *Program Search* for high-level goal-based programming.
+In this context, Glas systems will use packages to catalog and curate other packages, and search for functions based on subject, signatures, and samples.

-Ambiguous references, directed dependency cycles, invalid language modules, or errors during processing would be raised as compile-time errors.
+Ambiguous references, directed dependency cycles, invalid language modules, and errors during processing will be reported as compile-time errors.

-Glas does not provide its own package manager.
-Current intention is to leverage Nix or Guix.
+*Note:* Regarding package manager, current intention is to leverage Nix or Guix.
+But see also *Program Search*.

-*Note:* Glas specifies a *Namespace Model* for definition-level programming.
-Programmers will likely find it familiar and convenient if most modules compute values that represent namespaces.

-## Compilation Model

-A subset of Glas modules compute externally useful binaries, perhaps representing music, images, documents, tarballs, or an executable.
-The Glas command-line tool provides methods to extract binary values from a module from a list or a program generating a stream of bytes.

-To produce an executable binary, the type checking, optimization, and code generation will be modeled as Glas programs, ultimately driven by a language module.
-To produce binaries specific to a system, a system-info package can describe the default compilation target.

-The application behavior can be represented by a value from another package.
-As a convention, appname-model and appname-exe packages should be separated to simplify extension or composition of applications, model testing, experimentation with compiler parameters, etc..

-*Note:* The Glas command-line tool may privately compile and cache programs for performance, e.g. compile language modules into plugins specific to the command-line tool.
-This should be mostly hidden from normal users of the tool.

-## Acceleration

-Acceleration is a pattern to support high performance computing.

-For example, we can develop a subprogram that simulates a programmable processor.
-This abstract processor may have a static set of registers, binary memory, and support for bit banging and floating point operations.
-We annotate this subprogram for acceleration.

-A compiler (or interpreter) should recognize the annotated subprogram and substitute an actual processor, performing a little translation as needed.
-If acceleration fails for any reason (unrecognized, deprecated, no support on target, resource constraints, etc.), the compiler should alert programmers to resist invisible performance degradation.

-Acceleration of abstract CPUs would open a variety of problem domains where performance is a deciding factor: compression, cryptography, signal processing, etc..
-Abstract GPGPUs or FPGAs are also valuable targets.

-*Note:* Accelerators are major investments involving design and development, maintenance costs, portability challenges, and security hazards.
-Fixed functions have poor return on investment compared to abstract programmable hardware.

 ## Data Model

 Glas data is immutable.
 Basic data is composed of dictionaries, lists, and natural numbers, such as `(arbid:42, data:[1,2,3], xid:true)`.

+Dictionaries are a set of `symbol:Value` pairs with unique symbols.
+Symbols are short binary strings.
+The empty dictionary `()` frequently serves as a unit value.
+Glas programs may iterate over symbols and test for presence of a symbol, thus flags and optional fields are supported.

 Variant data is encoded by singleton dictionaries.
 For example, a value of `type color = rgb:(...) | hsl:(...)` could be represented by a dictionary exclusively containing `rgb` or `hsl`.
-The empty dictionary `()` can serve as a unit value.
-Symbols or enumerations are encoded as variants with unit type.
+Symbol `foo` is often shorthand for `foo:()`.

 Glas uses lists for all sequential structure: arrays, binaries, deques, stacks, tables, tuples, queues.
-To efficiently support this gamut of applications with immutable data, Glas systems will represent large lists as [finger trees](https://en.wikipedia.org/wiki/Finger_tree).
-Binaries also use [rope-style chunking](https://en.wikipedia.org/wiki/Rope_%28data_structure%29) to minimize overhead.
+To efficiently support a gamut of applications with immutable data, Glas systems will represent large lists as [finger trees](https://en.wikipedia.org/wiki/Finger_tree).
+Glas further uses [rope-style chunking](https://en.wikipedia.org/wiki/Rope_%28data_structure%29) for large binaries to minimize overhead.

 Glas natural numbers do not have a hard upper limit, and do support bignum arithmetic.
 Glas does not have built-in support for negative integers or rationals or floating point or other numeric types, but they could be modeled.
 Note that Glas is not suitable for high-performance numeric computing without *Acceleration*.

-## Content-Addressed Storage
+### Content-Addressed Storage

+Glas is intended to work at very large scales, with data that may be larger than a computer's working memory.
-Glas will support larger-than-memory data structures using content-addressed storage: a subtree may be serialized for external storage on a large, higher-latency medium such as disk or network.

-The binary representation will be referenced by secure hash.
+Glas will support big data structures using content-addressed storage: a subtree may be serialized for external storage on a large, high-latency medium such as disk or network.
+This binary representation should be referenced by secure hash.

 Use of secure hashes simplifies incremental and distributed computing:

-* efficient memoization, matches on tree hashes
 * persistent data structures, structure sharing
 * incremental upload and download by hash cache
+* efficient memoization, matches on tree hashes
 * provider-independent distribution, validation

 A Glas runtime may heuristically store values to mitigate memory pressure, similar to virtual memory paging.
-However, programmers may have a more holistic view of which values should be stored or speculatively loaded.
-So, Glas programs will support a few operators to guide use of storage.
+However, programmers have a more holistic view of which values should be stored or speculatively loaded.
+Thus, Glas programs will support operators to guide use of storage.

 [Glas Object](GlasObject.md) is designed to serve as a standard representation for large Glas values with content-addressed storage.

 *Note:* For [security reasons](https://tahoe-lafs.readthedocs.io/en/tahoe-lafs-1.12.1/convergence-secret.html), content-addressed binaries will include a cryptographic salt (among other metadata).
 To support incremental computing, this salt must be computed based on a convergence secret.
 However, it prevents global deduplication.

+## Compilation Model

+A subset of Glas modules compute externally useful binaries, perhaps representing music, images, documents, tarballs, or an executable.
+The Glas command-line tool provides methods to extract binary values from a module from a list or a program generating a stream of bytes.

+To produce an executable binary, the static analysis, optimization, and code generation will be modeled as Glas programs, ultimately driven by a language module.
+To produce binaries specific to a system, a system-info package can describe the default compilation target.

+As a convention, appname-model and appname-exe packages should be separated to simplify extension or composition of applications, model testing, experimentation with compiler parameters, etc..

+*Note:* The Glas command-line tool may privately compile and cache programs for performance, e.g. compile language modules into plugins specific to the command-line tool.
+This should be hidden from normal users of the tool.

+### Staged Programming

+Glas supports metaprogramming at two layers.

+First, the module system supports ad-hoc metaprogramming.
+Language modules represent functions.
+By integrating an interpreter function, language modules can support macros or arbitrary staging.

+Second, a compiler will partially evaluate programs.
+For robust performance, programmers should annotate their intention that certain values are statically computed.
+The compiler should recognize the annotation and report an error if partial evaluation fails.

+These mechanisms cover each other's weaknesses.

+### Acceleration

+Acceleration is a pattern to support high performance computing.

+For example, we can develop a subprogram that simulates a programmable processor.
+This abstract processor may have a static set of registers, binary memory, support for fixed-width integers and bit banging and floating point operations.
+We annotate this subprogram for acceleration.

+A compiler should recognize the annotated subprogram and substitute an actual processor, performing translation as needed.
+Favoring Harvard architecture or other model for behavior-data separation can simplify the translation.
+If acceleration fails for any reason (unrecognized, deprecated, no support on target, resource constraints, etc.), the compiler should alert programmers to resist invisible performance degradation.

+Acceleration of abstract CPUs would open a variety of problem domains where performance is a deciding factor: compression, cryptography, signal processing, etc..
+Abstract GPGPUs or FPGAs are also valuable targets.

+*Note:* Accelerators are major investments involving design and development, maintenance costs, portability challenges, and security hazards.
+Fixed functions have poor return on investment compared to abstract programmable hardware.

+### Memoization

+In Glas, [incremental computing](https://en.wikipedia.org/wiki/Incremental_computing) will be supported primarily by [memoization](https://en.wikipedia.org/wiki/Memoization).
+Content-addressed storage also contributes, enabling memoization over large value.

+Glas subprograms can be annotated for memoization.
+Annotations can include ad-hoc heuristic parameters such as how large a table to use, sharing, volatile vs persistent storage, expiration strategies, precomputation for specified inputs, etc..

+Persistent memoization could use a secure hash of the memoized subprogram and its transitive dependencies as a content-addressed table.
+This can support incremental compilation or indexing involving similar data across multiple executions.
+Volatile memoization is more efficient and useful for fine-grained [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming).

+Memoization and incremental computing are deep subjects with many potential optimization and implementation strategies.
+Fortunately, even naive implementation can be effective with precise application by programmers.

 ## Computation Model